Five tips to guarantee career progression

 The last thing you want is to be stuck in a dead end position, just because you had some hope that it might, possibly, someday, turn into the career you actually want.

-So, broaden your horizons, make a plan, and if you can’t move forward where you are, see what else is out there.
+So, broaden your horizons, make a career plan, and if you can’t move forward where you are, see what else is out there.
 You could be missing out on pursuing your dream career path without even realising it.

 Whether you want to stay in your current industry but you’ve reached your peak at the company you’re at, or you want to change careers completely, finding a new position might be the best way to fulfil your career goals.